No Man's Heath, Warwickshire

-No Man's Heath is an area of North Warwickshire about 6 mi northeast of Tamworth.
+No Man's Heath is an area of the civil parish of Newton Regis, in the North Warwickshire district, in the county of Warwickshire, England, about 6 mi northeast of Tamworth.
 It is near the boundaries of four English counties: Derbyshire, Leicestershire, Warwickshire and Staffordshire.
 Nearby in the late 19th century were Netherseal Colliery and Netherseal Hall.
 Today a small village exists here, also called No Man's Heath, which is the northernmost settlement in Warwickshire.
-The population of the village is included in Newton Regis.
-The county boundary which used to divide the village between Leicestershire and Warwickshire has been re-drawn to place the whole village in Warwickshire.
+No-Mans-Heath was formerly an extra-parochial tract, in 1858 No Mans Heath became a separate civil parish, on 24 March 1888 the parish was abolished and merged with Newton Regis.
+In 1881 the parish had a population of 70.
+The county boundary which used to divide the village between Leicestershire and Warwickshire has been re-drawn on 1 April 1965 to place the whole village in Warwickshire.

 The village has an Indian restaurant called The Four Counties Spice; this used to be the village public house, called The Four Counties Inn.

 Leicestershire, Warwickshire, and Staffordshire meet about 0.5 mi northwest of the village.
 Derbyshire, Leicestershire, and Staffordshire meet a further half-mile northwest.
 There is an ancient (probably Mercian) stone, divided into four parts, which may mark the point where the four counties met before boundary adjustments.